dootss/spotibot-lyrics/README.md

 - Go to your app's settings
 - Edit, then add http://localhost:8080 as a redirect URI.
 Save your changes.
 - Paste the client ID and client secret from the settings page into the code headered 'section for pasting ids'
 - Go to your profile.
-On browser, you can copy whatever comes after https://open.spotify.com/user/[USER ID]si=
+On browser, you can copy whatever comes after https://open.spotify.com/user/[ID]si=
 - Copy your user ID into the code too.
 - Save the python file and run!